 Recommendations for Ian Fennelly online Workshops

-"I've been a long time admirer of Ian's sketches since encountering him at Sketchbook Skool.
+"I've been a long time admirer of Ian's sketches.
 I was delighted to be able to take a class online with him.
 Ian's light-hearted, wonky, fun sketches capture street scenes with detail and unusual colors.
 His process of capturing a street scene was broken down into very specific manageable skills.
 I think my favorite part of this online class was that Ian's delight in being physically present and fun attitude about sketching manifests itself in his work.
 I can't wait to try these techniques over and over again."--Amy Bean

 "I highly recommend Ian’s workshops.
 He’s a wonderful artist and if you love urban sketching you won’t find a better teacher.
 Plus you’ll see a huge improvement in your work."--Mary Riley